Up to 60% off sofas & mattresses — limited‑time deals.

 Limitations

-This is not a small-space sofa, and it won’t behave like an ultra-deep sectional that lets you disappear into the cushions.
-The cushion package can feel warm during long, stationary sessions, especially for hot sleepers.
-If you hate ongoing cushion upkeep or you’re sensitive to seams holding lint and crumbs, the tailored welting and detailing may feel fussy over time.
+This is not a small-space sofa, and it will not behave like an ultra-deep sectional.
+The cushion package can feel warm during long, stationary sessions, especially for heat-sensitive users.
+If you dislike routine cushion upkeep or you are sensitive to seams collecting lint and crumbs, the tailored welting may feel fussy over time.
+Shoppers prioritizing a cooler or more forgiving daily seat should compare it with a broader best sofas shortlist.

 Jefferson vs Alternatives

-• Tailored profile with an exposed wood base that looks finished from every angle
+• Tailored profile with an exposed wood base that looks finished from more angles.

-• Medium 23" seat depth that supports posture changes instead of encouraging a full slouch
+• Medium 23-inch seat depth that supports posture changes instead of encouraging a full slouch.

 Alternatives to consider

-• Room & Board Metro for a more mainstream, upright-friendly posture and broad price band
+• Room & Board Metro if you want a mainstream, upright-friendly sofa with a softer casual look.

 Burton James Jefferson Sofa